StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/README.md

 - October 6, 2023 - Publishing initial repo, including help guides and skeleton projects
     - This is to just get you started -- making sure your computer is setup, that you are able to build and run the project (including unit tests), and getting familiar with the structure.
+    - The Problem Statement and relevant JSON files will be published at the start of Round 1

 ## Getting Started